akippenhan749/AlbumArtCoverColors/README.md

 ### Data Dictionary

-There are several data dictionaries included here as some items are arrays.
-The first data dictionary is key labeled `items` in each JSON data file (labeled and each consecutive data dictionary is for each array included in the first data dictionary.
+There are several data dictionaries included here as some items in the JSON data are arrays.
+The first data dictionary is for the key labeled `items` in each JSON data file and the next are for each array included in the first data dictionary.
 For each array corresponding to a separate data dictionary, the Example column includes a link to that data dictionary in this README.
-An example for the `available_markets` value is included separately below the data dictionaries to preserve table formatting and can be accessed via the link in the Example column.
+Additionally, an example for the `available_markets` value is included separately below the data dictionaries to preserve table formatting and can be accessed via the link in the Example column of the corresponding data dictionary.

 | Value | Data Type | Description | Example |
 |-------|-----------|-------------|---------|